rushi-the-neural-arch/Awesome-PyTorch/README.md

 - PyTorch Intermediate - Advanced tutorials - Aladdin Persson

 If you already know the basics of PyTorch, this could be an awesome playlist for you to develop your skills further.
-It includes implementation of various Deep Learning Architectures like LeNet, InceptionNet, ResNet, GANs etc in a simple, lucid manner
+It includes implementation of various Deep Learning Architectures like LeNet, InceptionNet, ResNet, GANs etc in a simple, lucid manner.

 Check them out: https://www.youtube.com/playlist?list=PLhhyoLH6IjfxeoooqP9rhU3HJIAVAJ3Vz